UPDATED: JULY 05, 2023 | 2 MIN READ

 What is the average cost of health insurance for students in Colorado?

-The average cost of health insurance for students in Colorado is $320 per month.
+The average health insurance cost for Colorado students is $320 per month.
 However, the cost varies depending on the student’s medical needs and plan.
 There are plenty of low to no-cost medical options available as well.

 What are the benefits of student health insurance in Colorado?

 Student health insurance plans in Colorado provide several benefits.
 Those advances include lower costs, more coverage, and access to providers.